 NOTE: Different audio menus will appear when an 8415 Audio Processor submodule is installed.
-The differences in menu structure will be explained in this section.
+The menu differences will be explained in this section.

-8400 Avenue Touch Screen Menus
+8500 Avenue Touch Screen Menus

 The Vid In menu shown below allows you to configure the following input sources: